 Call a Professional

-If you are worried about old and faulty wiring, or have your doubts about electrical safety in an old home, call John C. Flood for an electrical safety inspection to put your fears to rest.
+If you are worried about old and faulty wiring, or have your doubts about electrical safety in an old home, Call now at 703-214-5611 to schedule same day service today for an electrical safety inspection to put your fears to rest.
 Proactively keeping loved ones safe from fire while protecting your home is definitely a worthwhile investment.